 Intergenerational Chess Project

-The Intergenerational Chess Project (ICP) is aimed at promoting meaningful and purposeful cross-generational engagement through the medium of chess.
-As part of the project, Chess Nova Scotia is currently working on connecting with community organizations such as seniors’ clubs, seniors’ homes, recreation centres, libraries and other community organizations across the province to promote chess as a recreational activity for all ages.
-The idea is that youth, adults and seniors will learn and play chess together.
-If you are interested in starting a chess program in your community, please contact us at email@example.com.
+The Intergenerational Chess Project (ICP) is aimed at promoting meaningful and purposeful cross-generational engagement through chess.
+As part of the project, Chess Nova Scotia is renewing its work to connect with older-adult residential, community & recreational centres, libraries, and other organizations across the province to promote chess as a recreational activity for all ages.
+The idea is to help youth, adults and seniors to learn & play chess together.
+If you are interested in starting a chess activity in your community, please contact us at firstname.lastname@example.org.

-Chess Nova Scotia acknowledges the Department of Seniors, Nova Scotia, for its generous grant in support of the seniors’ programs or components within the ICP.
+Chess Nova Scotia acknowledges the Department of Seniors (2020), Nova Scotia, for its generous grant in support of the older-adult program initiatives and related components within the ICP.

 Chess at the Library

 Chess is a pastime that has been embraced by young and old alike.
 It can help develop logic, spatial thinking, and improve planning, memory, judgment, creativity, and concentration.

 Chess Nova Scotia and participating libraries invite Nova Scotians to join in at instructional and recreational chess programs when scheduled.
 While the program’s goal is to teach novice players the basic strategies of the game, the emphasis is on fun, enjoyment, and learning something new.
 New program listings will be posted here in the fall of 2022.